Super 8 (2011 film): Plot

 In 1979, Deputy Sheriff Jack Lamb of Lillian, Ohio and his 14-year-old son Joe mourn the death of wife and mother Elizabeth in a workplace accident.
 Jack blames Elizabeth's co-worker Louis Dainard for the accident, as Dainard had a hangover, resulting in Elizabeth having to cover his shift.
-Joe clings to his mom's memory in the form of a locket.
+Joe clings to his mother's memory in the form of a locket.

 Four months later, Joe's friend Charles is making a zombie movie for a Super 8 film competition.
 He enlists Joe's help along with friends Preston, Martin, and Cary, as well as Dainard's daughter, Alice.
 Though their fathers are opposed to their friendship, Joe and Alice become close.

-One night while they film at a train depot, a pickup truck rams an approaching train head-on, derailing it (which they capture on film) and destroying the depot.
-After being scattered by the fiery chaos, the kids regroup and find crates of strange white cubes amid the wreckage, and discover the truck driver to be their biology teacher Dr. Woodward.
+One night while they film at a train depot, an approaching train is derailed by a pickup truck ramming it head-on, destroying the depot (with their camera capturing the event).
+After being scattered by the chaos and regrouping, the teenagers find crates of strange white cubes amid the wreckage, and discover the truck driver to be their biology teacher Dr. Woodward.
 Gravely injured, he warns them at gunpoint to forget what they have seen.
-They flee, as a convoy from the local Air Force base, led by Col. Nelec, arrives.
+They flee as a convoy from the local Air Force base, led by Col. Nelec, arrives.
 Nelec finds an empty Super 8 film box.

-In the following days the town experiences strange events: dogs run away, several townspeople go missing, the electrical power fluctuates, and electronic items are stolen.
-Jack approaches Nelec, but Nelec arrests him.
-Nelec orders flamethrowers to start a wildfire as an excuse to evacuate the residents to the base.
-Watching their footage, Joe and Charles notice a large creature escaping the train.
-In a military hospital, Nelec questions Woodward about the creature.
-After Woodward rebukes him, Nelec has him killed with a lethal injection.
+In the following days the town experiences strange events: dogs run away, townspeople go missing, the electrical power fluctuates, and electronic devices are stolen.
+Jack confronts Nelec regarding the events, but Nelec has him arrested.
+In a military hospital, Nelec questions Woodward but is rebuked, after which Nelec has him killed with a lethal injection.
+Later, Louis and Alice get into a fight, and she attempts to flee on her bike, and Louis chases after her in his car but gets into an accident.
+As Alice flees, a large creature abducts her.

-Louis tells Joe the creature has abducted Alice.
-Joe, Charles, Martin, and Cary persuade Jen, Charles's older sister, to flirt with Donny so he can get them into town to rescue Alice.
-Breaking into Dr. Woodward's trailer, they learn of his work as a former government researcher.